Kalbajar's most awe-inspiring sites [PHOTO]

 When it comes to natural healing, Kalbajar is the perfect place to visit for who want to improve their physical, mental and spiritual health.

-The mineral water from the Istisu in Kalbajar is often compared to the thermal mineral springs of the Karlovy Vary Resort in the Czech Republic.
+Istisu mineral spring in Kalbajar is often compared to the thermal mineral springs of the Karlovy Vary Resort in the Czech Republic.

 The salts obtained from the waters of the Istisu mineral springs were used for chronic constipation, diseases of the liver, gallbladder, gastritis, etc.

-A large resort and a mineral water bottling plant functioned at Istisu spring.
+A large resort and a mineral spring bottling plant functioned at Istisu spring.

 Thousands of people from all over the USSR visited the spring to heal from gastrointestinal diseases, metabolic and nervous system disorders and much more.

-There are also many other deposits of mineral waters in Kalbajar such as Yukhary Istisu, Ashagy Istisu, Keshdag, Garasu, Tutkhun, Mozchay, etc.
+There are also many other mineral springs in Kalbajar such as Yukhary Istisu, Ashagy Istisu, Keshdag, Garasu, Tutkhun, Mozchay, etc.

 Kalbajar's mineral reserves are of special significance.
 The region is known for its gold and mercury deposits.
 Mining of metals plays an important role in the industrial sphere.